ess-dmsc/NeXus-Streamer/README.md

 # NeXus Streamer
 Stream event data from a NeXus file to an Apache Kafka cluster.
 Each message sent over Kafka comprises the event data from a single neutron pulse.
 Using the `--slow` flag results in sending 10 messages per second, approximately a realistic rate.
 Sample environment data are also sent during streaming, resulting in a stream of real data which looks as if it were coming from a live instrument.

 The client runs until the user terminates it, repeatedly sending data from the same file but with incrementing run numbers.
-However the `--singlerun` flag can be used to produce only a single run.
+However the `--single_run` flag can be used to produce only a single run.

 Usage:
 ```
-main_nexusPublisher <OPTIONS>
+nexus-streamer <OPTIONS>

 Options:
   -h,--help                   Print this help message and exit